Slow Rush Games logo,

 For example, oil will float on water and be set on fire by explosions, burning wood bridges will be destroyed and collapse, snow melts into water which conducts electricity and will be turned into steam by fire, acid eats terrain to create flammable gas - etc.

-How does gun customization and ability crafting work?
+How does gun customization and ability crafting work in Signs of Danger?

-Is there an expansive almost-infinite open 2D world?
+Is there an expansive almost-infinite open 2D world in Signs of Danger?

 Not currently!
 This is a fast-paced multiplayer game so I want players to stay close together for maximum chaos - and smaller separate levels works well for that.